-Voting opens on Aug 2 – more details to come.
+Voting opens on Aug 2 for two weeks

 The Victorian Home Education Advisory Committee (VHEAC) provides feedback to us and the VRQA about the regulation of home schooling.